WebAhead/master-reference/coursebook/week-5/project.md

 4. Consider what would be a good **server file structure** based on what we have discussed over the week.

+5. Consider using an eslint config for a consistent code base.

 #### Example

 [Dwyl autocompleter](https://github.com/dwyl/autocomplete).